abhilashjp/lookupapp/docs/tax-identification-number/finland.md

 </table>

 ## Arvonlisaveronumero

 The Finnish value-added tax is abbreviated as "alv." or "ALV" (without a period).
 The numeric representation is obtained from the LY code by incorporating the country code FI, and the hyphen between the last two digits is omitted.
+It is also known as "Mervärdesskattenummer"

 For Example: FI01234567